IKalonji/CooperDB/README.md

 ## Challenges faced

-Mainly, creating a Lexer for parsing requests.
+Mainly, creating a Lexer for parsing requests and implementing a Keeper for subscriptions.

 ## Running the project